rdtrimble/enablebusoga/content/news/eb-supports-flep.md

 date: 2022-05-11T23:00:00+00:00

 ---
 The [Family Life Education Program (FLEP)](http://flepuganda.org/ "http://flepuganda.org ") provides health services through its 50+ health centres located throughout Busoga.
-Uganda has been hit hard by Covid with lockdowns closing educational establishments and other communal activities while movement has been severely restricted.
-Many infections and deaths have gone unrecorded.
-EB has partnered with FLEP to train its health workers in anti-Covid interventions (hand-washing, social distancing, mask wearing) and in preparing for participation in vaccine delivery as Uganda expects to receive up to 27 million doses from the end of September 2021 onwards.
+Uganda was hit hard by Covid during 2020 and 2021 with persistent lockdowns closing educational establishments and other communal activities while movement was severely restricted.
+Many infections and deaths went unrecorded.
+With financial support from St James by the Park Southampton, EB partnered with FLEP to train its health workers in anti-Covid interventions (hand washing, social distancing, mask wearing) and in preparing them for participation in vaccine delivery.

 The executive director and team lead demonstrating how to use a facemask.